WEREMSOFT/c99-raylib-cimgui-template/README.md

 One of the most amazing features of [Raylib](https://www.raylib.com/), besides the ease of use and its numerous ports to several languages, is the ability to compile to [WebAssembly](https://webassembly.org/), allowing to show your games arround the world with just a link.

 ## Known Bugs
 I think it's fair to let you know the problems early.
-So here it goes: The scisors function from raylib is not working properly or I don't understand it well(I'll bet for the second).
-Because of that, you can see some artifacts where widgets are renderer where they shouldn't be.
-PR will be apreciated in this matters.
+So, here we go:

+* Mouse cursor is not shown in web fullscreen.
+* Touch events are not working on web for some reason.

+I'm working on this.

 ## Licensing
 Take this code and do whatever you want, I'm not responsable for any damage or problem this software have or create.
 This is not intended to be a comercial product.